 A medical attendant or caregiver is a person who cares for a household member to allow the household member to remain in their home, instead of a nursing home or institution.

-Money paid to the caregiver that allows an individual to remain in their home is not counted as income.
-Any income from sources other than caregiving, is counted as income for the caregiver.
-If the dwelling is an Adult Family Home, please see Section 2.3.2.7 for more information.
+This is managed care through the household members' eligibility for services through Medicaid.
+Money paid to the caregiver in this situation that allows an individual to remain in their home is not counted as income.
+Any income from sources other than caregiving is counted as income for the caregiver.
+If the dwelling is an Adult Family Home, see Section 2.3.2, #7 for more information.
 A caregiver is not counted as a household member if they maintain a separate household as their primary residence and do not live with the household member they are caring for.
 If the medical attendant or caregiver lives in the household of the person they are caring for and it is their primary residence, then they are counted as a household member.